 This programme is centred upon contemporary aesthetics and explores the media of photography, film and computer.
-Under the supervision of world-famous artists, you will work in small groups and will create projects that contribute to the current debate within the arts and society.
+Under the supervision of internationally-renowned artists, you will work in small groups and will create projects that contribute to the current debate within the arts and society.

 You will work in the studios located in the faculty building: one devoted to space (for sculpture and installations); one to the visual arts (photography, videos and film), one to interaction (for performative arts/new media) and one to exhibitions (visual culture/curatorship).
 You will be able to experiment and create your customised study programme.
 You can also choose to repeat the experience of one studio twice.

 The relationship between students and lecturers is very well balanced: work groups are small and supervised by three lecturers.
 In this programme, theory is always linked to practice.
 Lively and regular discussion is a guarantee for successful learning.

 Courses will be taught in: Italian, German and English (trilingual)

 Tuition fees: € 748.50 per year

 The study programme starts with the 'Warm-up' course that introduces students to a practical approach to art.
 In the following terms, you will work in the studios: 'Image', 'Space', 'Interact' and 'Exhibit'.
 During the last term, you will then focus on the development of your final degree project based on what you have learnt in one of the four studios.